 Stalking often involves individuals known to each other or who have a current or previous relationship.
-It may also involve strangers, and it is experienced by women and men of all races, ethnicities, religions, ages, abilities and sexual orientations.
+It may also involve strangers, and it is experienced by people of all gender identities, sexual orientations, ethnicities, worldviews, ages, and abilities.
 It can affect every aspect of a person's life.
 It often begins with phone calls, emails, text messages or letters and may escalate to physical violence.